playglitch/southpy/README.md

 ## Acknowledgements

+This tool is maintained and originally developed by [doamatto](https://doamatto.xyz).
 This uses endpoints on Glitch's servers, meaning you're getting the most accurate data (since Glitch is the developer of Southpine).